How to Rebuild Your Marriage During a Separation

 Reflect on Marital Issues

 This is the primary reason why spouses spend time apart – to be able to reflect on the issues plaguing their marriage.
 If you have decided to spend time away from each other, work on the issues you are having.
+Remember, the issues you reflect on truly matter for the future of your marriage.
 When you are constantly at each other’s throats, it can be difficult to be objective when approaching your problems in the marriage.
 But when you are apart and thinking with a clear head, you are able to see the situation more clearly.

 It is also an opportunity for you to do some self-reflection.
 Think about how you react when certain issues arise.
+As part of this reflection process, make an effort to understand your spouse’s perspective and feelings.
 Is there anything that you would like to change about your behavior?
 Are certain aspects of your behavior adding to the problem?
 These are just a few of the things you must reflect on.
+Focusing on your own growth during this time can help you positively influence your marriage.

 Communicate Your Desire for Reconciliation

 If you wish to reconcile with them after, let them know while you are separated.
 It is important to make them aware of your intentions so they do not lose hope.
+Express your desires for the future of the relationship, and be open about what you hope to build together.
 If they do not respond, be patient.
 Give them the time to decide if they want the same thing too.

 Don’t Be Needy